marcellevargas/ramengo-challenge/README.md

 ## 🤝 Developer

-This project it was develop by:
+This project was develop by:

 <table>
   <tr>